 If we're considering purchasing a company's stock, for example, the information we're using will be the product of a top-down analysis.
 In this case, we're looking at the business as a unit.
 So, we'll look at total revenue and stock performance over a given time.

-Top-down methods are useful when reporting to groups like agencies, investors, partners, and other external stakeholders.
+Top-down methods are helpful when reporting to groups like agencies, investors, partners, and other external stakeholders.
 In short, a top-down analysis is relevant when looking at the company from an outside perspective.

-Similarly, a bottom-up approach helps leaders examine various aspects of their organization in comparison to their competitors.
-But a top-down approach becomes critical as a business scales, especially if you can leverage consumer data and buying trends accurately.
+Similarly, a bottom-up approach helps leaders examine various aspects of their organization compared to their competitors.
+However, a top-down approach becomes critical as a business scales, especially if you can leverage consumer data and buying trends accurately.

 The traditional approach to sales forecasting is filled with gaps, particularly for teams who use disparate systems and processes to manage the revenue cycle.
 Without a consolidated view of pipeline health and buyer insights, revenue leaders must guess their forecast, so they are perpetually at risk of surprise outcomes.
 They have dozens of dashboards, but they’re not sure they can trust the data.
 Instead, they are forced to rely on the gut intuitions of their whole team to inform their forecasting models.